 White tea is also rarer than other teas, which creates more scarcity and drives up the price.

-White Tea's Origins & History
+White Tea's Origins and History

 White tea originated in Fujian, China, in the 1700s.
 It has been made in Fujian since then and was mostly consumed in China.

-Around they year 2000, a study came out about white tea varietals (specific types of tea plants).
+Around the year 2000, a study came out about white tea varietals (specific types of tea plants).
 There are two white tea varietals, and they were shown to be low in caffeine and high in antioxidants.
 This study launched white tea into international popularity.